 Sho says through an interpreter, gesticulating with chopsticks to make his point.
-But tempura is “number one”, he adds, pointing to his heart through a crisp, white hanten coat (traditional Japanese winter jacket).
+But tempura is “number one”, he adds, pointing to his heart through a crisp, white hanten (traditional Japanese winter jacket).
 “Tempura is legendary, traditional cuisine – I am proud of it.”

 Traditional it may be, but native to Japan it’s not.
-Tempura is a culinary import, introduced by Portuguese missionaries in the mid-16th century.
+Tempura is a culinary import, introduced by Portuguese missionaries in the mid-sixteenth century.
 It has since become a favourite at kitchens, yatai (street vendors) and restaurants across the island nation.

 At Tenya, tempura is as much about theatre as it is food.
 Here you can sidle up to the bar, slurp on an Asahi and eyeball Sho as he whips up a veritable degustation of crisp, battered goodies.
 He engages the kitchen in a sizzling chopstick dance, like a conductor whose orchestra comprises veggies and crustaceans.

 It’s clear Sho likes an audience, and before the meal is over he scrunches up a handful of prawn shells, dips them in batter and tosses them in the oil.
 They crackle and hiss like pee on a fire and come out golden and crisp.
-I’m stuffed but don’t want to disappoint my host, who grins like a Cheshire cat as I nibble at the edges of a piece of shell, which is edible but not a patch on his earlier offerings.
+I’m stuffed but don’t want to disappoint my host, who grins like the Cheshire Cat as I nibble at the edges of a piece of shell, which is edible but not a patch on his earlier offerings.

 Sho opened his restaurant 30 years ago but didn’t specialise in tempura until eight years later, at the behest of his loyal patrons.
-His tempura is such a hit he plans and to teach his skills to chefs in Sri Lanka.
+His tempura is such a hit he plans to teach his skills to chefs in Sri Lanka.

 “I think now it’s a good choice I made, doing tempura,” he says.
 “I think cooking is, in a sense, a kind of art.”